 These are some disadvantages of integrated POS terminals:

-Editor’s note: Looking for the right credit card machine for your business?
+Editor’s note: Are you looking for the right credit card machine for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-A credit card machine is simply a credit card reader and PIN pad.
+A credit card machine is a credit card reader and PIN pad.
 A POS system is a complete checkout terminal that comes with a credit card machine, monitor or tablet, a cash register and printer.
 POS systems can also include additional software or apps that track inventory, monitor sales, generate discounts, create financial reports and help with marketing.
+Do you need some real-life examples?
+Check out our list of the best POS systems.

 When choosing a POS system or credit card processor for your business, you have many choices.
 To make it easier, we have evaluated the top providers in the industry and chosen the best picks for different needs.